arindas/resume/arindas-resume.md

 <h3>MLOps Engineer, Medical Imaging AI Services, Claritas Healthtech (06/2020 - Present)</h3>

 <h4>Responsibilities</h4>

-- Provisioning infrastructure for researchers to train and experiment with deep learning models
+1. Provisioning infrastructure for researchers to train and experiment with deep learning models
-- Developing distributed deep learning inference services and corresponding client web applications
+2. Developing distributed deep learning inference services and corresponding client web applications
-- Deploying and maintaining said applications on the Google Cloud Platform
+3. Deploying and maintaining said applications on the Google Cloud Platform

 <h4>Projects</h4>

 <h5>Propreitary file storage solution build on top of GCS</h5>
 File storage solution built on top of Google Cloud Storage with additional support for bucket creation and user access authorization at the level of buckets.
-Implemented as a golang web service with the golang google-cloud-sdk, along with a frontend React client application.<br/>
+Implemented as a golang web service with the golang google-cloud-sdk, along with a frontend React client application.

 This solution enabled us to receive sensitive data from different medical institutions without providing access to our GCP infrastructure.